splunk-soar-connectors/code42v2/CONTRIBUTING.md

 To reset your timestamp, edit your state file (such as with `vi`) and set the property `last_time` to have a value of `0`.

+## Running the Playbook

+To automatically run the `code42_alert_response_playbook` playbook on new Code42 Alerts, do the following:

+1. Add a custom event label.

+Go to Administration -> Event Settings -> Label Settings.
+Create a new label named something like “code42 alerts”.

+2. Make sure the playbook is `active` by editing the playbook settings and enabling the switch.

+3. Specify the ingest label on the Code42 App.

+Go to Apps -> Code42 -> <your asset> -> Ingest Settings -> Edit
+The part that is titled `Label to apply to objects from this source`,

+4. (optional) If you have already enabled polling previously, you might want to delete events, reset your timestamp, and re-poll.

+Notice the new event rows' label column now says `code42 alerts`.
+Now, go into the alert and go to Analyst mode.
+Notice that the playbook has started and is awaiting response!